A Complete Guide to Experimental Research

 Step 7.
 Collect and Analyse Data.

-Collect the data by using suitable data collection according to your experiment’s requirement, such as observations, case studies, surveys, interviews, questionnaires, etc. Analyze the obtained information.
+Collect the data by using suitable data collection according to your experiment’s requirement, such as observations, case studies, surveys, interviews, questionnaires, etc. Analyse the obtained information.

 Step 8.
 Present and Conclude the Findings of the Study.